codepress/admin-columns/readme.txt

 == Changelog ==

+= 2.2.4 =
+* [Added] New filter `cpac/storage_model/columns_default` for filtering the columns that should be loaded if there are no stored columns
+* [Added] Option (column property `hidden`) to hide column types from the dropdown list of column types
+* [Added] Use tooltip library for enhanced column value representation

 = 2.2.2 =
 * [Fixed] Custom Fields for Media Library did not work.
 * [Fixed] Column type dropdown displayed an empty item.